-By checking the customer’s reviews on the product page what I noticed is that all those that had raccoon problem have successfully solved it with this door.
-Actually, it would be surprising that any outside animal could get inside given the dual scanning on both sides of the door.
+By checking the customer’s reviews on the product page what I noticed is that many of those that had raccoon problem have successfully solved it with this door.

-So with this cat door your home is completely protected from raccoons and other critters wandering around.
-This is hands down the best raccoon proof cat door I was able to find.
+So with this cat door your home should be highly protected from raccoons and other critters wandering around.

 SureFlap Microchip Enabled Cat Door (Suitable For Large Cats)